1. Home

 Smart meters should also help with energy supply, for example with power cuts.
 With a smart meter, engineers can identify power cuts quickly through the smart meter network and find out what caused them.

 You can get a smart meter from your energy supplier.
-Call them and they can arrange a time to install one for you.
+Call it and it can arrange a time to install one for you.

 Energy suppliers in England, Scotland and Wales should all be providing smart meters for free.